-Action 5.2.1: Establish with SBIC a baseline for the condition of SNCIs.
-Achieved Action 5.2.2: Establish with SBIC, a system for condition monitoring for SNCIs.
-In progress
+Action 5.2.1:Establish with SWT a baseline for the condition of SNCIs Action 5.2.2:Establish with SWT, a system for condition monitoring for SNCIs.

-Target 5.3: Identify the Surrey species of principal importance within Epsom & Ewell by 2010
+Target 5.3: Identify the Surrey priority species within Epsom & Ewell by 2010

-Action 5.3.1: Monitor the Surrey priority species within Epsom & Ewell.
-In progress/Ongoing
+Action 5.3.1: Monitor the Surrey priority species within Epsom & Ewell by 2020.